ggorti3/small-retina-net/README.md

+# About

+My implementation of an Object Detection Network in PyTorch that uses [focal loss](https://arxiv.org/pdf/1708.02002.pdf).
+Achieves around 55% MAP on pascalvoc datasets and 25% MAP on COCO dataset.
+This is fairly low, but to be expected due to the small size of the network.
+As such, the network is lightweight enough to inference on a laptop cpu at reasonable speed.
+Uses a ResNet-34 backbone that feeds into a small feature pyramid network to produce feature maps of different sizes, which are then used to predict boxes of different sizes.

-# SmallRetinaNet
+# Usage

-Object Detection Network implementing focal loss.
-The architecture is an SSD with a small feature pyramid featuring maps of different sizes.
+Below are some examples of the network inferencing on test images.
+Like many SSD networks, the network struggles with smaller objects.
+This could perhaps be mitigated with better data augmentation.
+However, these results are certainly a solid baseline.